LiuJiXiong/Information-Retrieval-GAN/README.md

 ## How to start?
 	python Main.py

-Last updata date: November 22, 2019.
+Last updated date: November 22, 2019.